Tips and Tricks for the Benchling Notebook

 To share results and enable collaboration, @‑mention your colleagues in your notebook entries.

 The @‑mentioning feature also allows you to tag other members of your organization in your notebook entries.
-Rachael recommends using this feature when you want to share notes or data with your collaborators.
+Trey recommends using this feature when you want to share notes or data with your collaborators.
 The collaborators who are mentioned in the entry will receive an email notification.

 To connect data from one step in your experiment to the next, perform calculations across tables.